 How Can Nonprofits use Marketing Cloud Account Engagement?

-For nonprofits, MCAE has proven to be a successful marketing automation tool both for organizations that are already established in Salesforce and those that are just starting.
+For nonprofits, MCAE has proven to be a successful marketing automation tool for organizations already established in Salesforce and those just starting.
 Because the infrastructure design is separate from Marketing Cloud, MCAE simplifies marketing strategies by:

 - Providing visibility to data in many locations, improving cross-departmental collaboration opportunities, and rupturing information silos.

 - Qualifying and quantifying converted leads, enabling sales teams to foster better relationships with donors and support more effective donor journeys.

 - Alleviating intensive workloads from long engagement cycles for smaller teams by automating and customizing campaigns based on donor or volunteer engagement data.

 - Transforming stagnant user behavior data from the CRM into data that can be used to make sales and marketing decisions.